Wztovo/DS-MIA/README.md

 ## DataSet

 For CIFAR100 anf CIFAR10 ,the source code will automatically download the required datasets in the subsequent steps, so there is no need to download them separately.
-For Dernemt you can download from [here](https://www.kaggle.com/datasets/shubhamgoel27/dermnet)
+For Dermnet you can download from [here](https://www.kaggle.com/datasets/shubhamgoel27/dermnet)

 ##  Quick Start(Taking CIFAR100-ResNet18 as an example)